G-Research/NuGetPackageChecker/README.md

 <img src="./Monitor.png" width="300px" />

-An MSBuild extension to check for required packages and versions Classifications: BRONZE, HIGH
+An MSBuild extension to check for required packages and versions.

 ## How does it work?